rticommunity/rticonnextdds-connector-py/docs/getting_started.rst

 Running the examples
 ~~~~~~~~~~~~~~~~~~~~

-The examples are located in  the ``examples/python`` directory.
-To run the simple
+The examples are located in the `examples/python <https://github.com/rticommunity/rticonnextdds-connector-py/tree/master/examples/python>`__
-example:
+directory of the *RTI Connector for Python* GitHub repository.

+In the simple example, `writer.py` periodically publishes data for a
+*Square* topic, and `reader.py` subscribes to the topic and prints all the
+data samples it receives.

+Run the reader as follows:

 .. code:: bash

     python examples/python/simple/reader.py

-In another shell:
+And, in another shell, run the writer:

 .. code:: bash